Victoria government logo

 What is the role of an owners corporation?

-Cladding Safety Victoria (CSV) assists owners corporations (OCs) to rectify combustible cladding on their apartment buildings.
-Responsibility for the building always rests with the owners and owners corporations and participation in CSV’s program is entirely voluntary.
+Cladding Safety Victoria (CSV) assists owners corporations (OCs) with guidance and funding where eligible to rectify combustible cladding on apartment buildings.
+Responsibility for a building always rests with the building's owners and owners corporations and participation in CSV’s program is entirely voluntary.

-However if an owners corporation wants to receive assistance from CSV, they must enter into a formal agreement before funding can be provided.
+However, if an owners corporation of a building deemed eligible for cladding rectification works wants to receive financial assistance from CSV, they must enter into a formal agreement before funding can be provided.

 As the managers of the common property of an apartment building, owners corporations are ultimately responsible for managing and rectifying issues brought to their attention through Building Orders and Building Notices issued by the Victorian Building Authority or the local council.
 This includes notices and orders in relation to the rectification of combustible cladding.

-Owners corporations of buildings within the program will be guided through the process to rectification by Cladding Safety Victoria, who will appoint a Customer Liaison Officer to assist with the process.
+Owners corporations of buildings eligible for funding for cladding rectification within Cladding Safety Victoria's program will be guided through the process by an assigned Customer Liaison Officer.
 The owners corporation will be ultimately responsible for the rectification works, with funding where appropriate and expert guidance provided by Cladding Safety Victoria.

 Essential Safety Measures